cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 }
 ```

-Alternatively, you can set these CSS variables programmatically:
+You can also set these CSS variables programmatically:

 ```js
 document.body.style.setProperty("--keyboard-zindex", "3000");